 6 Tips for a Successful IEP

-There’s something about hearing the words “IEP Meeting” that gets parents/caregivers of special needs children into an emotional tizzy.
-I will be the first to admit I’ve been one of those parents.
-The Individualized Education Program, or IEP, is a document that allows a special education student to get a free and appropriate public education in the least restrictive environment.
+There’s something about hearing the words IEP meeting that gets parents and caregivers of special needs children into an emotional tizzy.
+I’ll be the first to admit I’ve been one of those parents.
+An Individualized Education Program (IEP) is a document that allows a special education student to get a free and appropriate public education in the least restrictive environment possible.

-Determining what those needs are is where this gets tricky and probably where the “IEP Meeting” gets its bad reputation.
+Determining a child’s needs is where it gets tricky, and probably where the IEP meeting gets its bad reputation.
 But it doesn’t have to be scary!
-Yes, there is a lot of work involved.
-Yes, you don’t always get what you want.
+Yes, there’s a lot of work involved.
+No, you don’t always get what you want.
 You can, however, learn from my mistakes.
-My son is 13 and has had an IEP for the last ten years.
-That’s a whole lot of paperwork filed, laughter and tears around the IEP table, along with a bunch of lessons learned.
-Here are some tips I’ve picked up along the way:
+My son is 13 and has had an IEP for the past ten years.
+That’s a whole lot of paperwork, laughter and tears around the IEP table, along with a bunch of lessons learned.
+Here are some tips I’ve picked up along the way.

-It’s important to remember that the professionals sitting around that table are all there for the same reason you are.
-For your kid!
-I know many parents have felt intimidated walking into a conference room surrounded by multiple school staff members.
-At one meeting we had 14 people around a tiny table all looking at my husband and myself.
+It’s important to remember that the professionals sitting around that table are all there for the same reason you are: your kid!
+I know it can be intimidating walking into a conference room surrounded by multiple school staff members.
+At one meeting, we had 14 people around a tiny table all looking at my husband and me.
 I had to remind myself that they were merely a part of my son’s entourage, just like me, and I walked to the head of that table and sat right on down.
 I’m part of that team, too.
 I’ll take my seat at that table because I belong there.

-IEPs aren’t just about academic goals.
-You can get all sorts of issues addressed including life skills, basic hygiene, and even social skills development.
-The coolest thing about an IEP is what the “I” stands for: “individual.”
+The coolest thing about an IEP is what the “I” stands for: individual.
+You can address all sorts of issues like life skills, basic hygiene and even social skill development.
 Does your child need help with toilet training?
 Well, guess what?
-You can add that into an IEP.
+You can add that to an IEP.
 Yes, you absolutely can.
-What better way to address challenging issues than to make sure that everyone involved with your child is doing the exact same thing.
-I’ve even had teachers add things like trying new foods and cooking simple meals to promote independence.
-Even though it’s about what your child is going to work on learning this year, it doesn’t have to be confined to what he will learn from a textbook.
+What better way to address challenging issues than to make sure everyone involved with your child is doing the exact same things you are?
+I’ve even had teachers add goals like trying new foods and cooking simple meals to promote independence.
+Even though it’s about what your child is going to work on learning this year, it doesn’t have to be confined to what he’ll learn from a textbook.

-The best question you can ask at an IEP meeting is “Why?”
 Why, you may ask?
 (See what I did there?)
-It’s a simple stepping off point to start a conversation.
+It’s a simple stepping-off point to start a conversation.
 “Why are these behaviors happening in the classroom?”
 “Why haven’t previous solutions worked?”
-I find that by asking lots of “Why?” questions, it gets the information on the table.
+I find that asking lots of “Why?” questions gets the information on the table.
 Like, “Why can’t my kid have more speech or occupational therapy?”
-Once there is a conversation going, we can work as a team to come up with a solution that makes everyone happy or at least willing to live with it for a little and be revisited later.
+Once there’s a conversation going, you can work as a team to come up with a solution that makes everyone happy, or at least willing to live with it for a little until revising.

 It isn’t just once a year and that’s it.
-If you feel there are issues that need to be addressed or changes in your child’s behavior that might impede her progress, by all means, call for a team meeting.
-Chances are your child’s teacher will have observed these behaviors too.
-They want to hear from us.
-They may have our kids till 3 o’clock but they know who is doing all the hours in between and it’s us.
+If you feel there are issues that need to be addressed or changes in your child’s behaviors that might impede her progress, by all means, call for a team meeting.
+Chances are your child’s teacher has observed these behaviors, too.
+They want to hear from you.
+They may have your kids until 3 o’clock, but they know who has them all the hours in between.

-When your child is older (around 13), start having him attend the meeting or at least a portion of it.
-It’s a good reminder to everyone seated at that table why you are all there in the first place.
+When your child is older (around 13), start having him attend the meeting, or at least a portion of it.
+It’s a good reminder to everyone at that table of why you’re all there in the first place.
 It’s also an excellent opportunity to teach self-advocacy to your child.